websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/managing-workflows.md

 To grant Users with these Roles the workflow publication access in additional Virtual Instances,

-1. Make sure you understand the access you're granting these admins.
+1. Make sure you understand the access you're granting these administrators.
 1. Navigate to Control Panel &rarr; System Settings &rarr; Workflow &rarr; Workflow Definition.
 1. Check the box for the setting _Allow Administrators to Publish and Edit Workflows_.

 This only applies to Virtual Instances that have been added to the system.
-The Default Virtual Instance provides workflow publication access to Regular Administrators (via Control Panel &rarr; Workflow &rarr; Process Builder), and, if running Liferay DXP, to Site Administrators and other Users with access to the Kaleo Forms Admin application.
+The Default Virtual Instance provides out of the box workflow publication access to Regular Administrators, via Control Panel &rarr; Workflow &rarr; Process Builder and for Liferay DXP subscribers via the Kaleo Forms Admin application.

 ## Uploading a New Workflow Definition